sayakkumarsardar/sayakkumarsardar/README.md

 - 👋 Hi, I’m Sayak from Kolkata
-- 👀 I’m interested in ...DevOps tools and creating applications.
+- 👀 I’m interested in ...Creating applications using cutting edge DevOps tools
 - 🌱 I’m currently learning ...DevOps technologies
 - 💞️ I’m looking to collaborate on ...Any project using DevOps.
 - 📫 How to reach me ...sayaksardar15@gmail.com